-“Role of men in gender equality” is the title of a new EU-wide study which is conducted by L&R Social Research in a consortium with Dissens (Germany, Berlin), INBAS (Belgium, Brussels) and abz*austria (Austria, Vienna).
-The study aims to identify the different roles of men in the gender equality process in the EU: what framework conditions favour men’s political commitment to gender equality and a gender-equality oriented behaviour?
+“Role of men in gender equality” is the title of a EU-wide study which was conducted by L&R Social Research in a consortium with Dissens (Germany, Berlin), INBAS (Belgium, Brussels) and abz*austria (Austria, Vienna).
+The study aimed to identify the different roles of men in the gender equality process in the EU: what framework conditions favour men’s political commitment to gender equality and a gender-equality oriented behaviour?

-For this purpose the following three areas will be analyzed:
+For this purpose the following three areas were analyzed:

-In addition, national experts from all EU and EFTA countries provide an overview of the current state of male participation in the respective countries as well as examples of good practice.
-For the first time research into how men can be successfully mobilized for the cause of gender equality will be done on a Europe-wide scale.
+In addition, national experts from all EU and EFTA countries provided an overview of the current state of male participation in the respective countries as well as examples of good practice.
+For the first time research into how men can be successfully mobilized for the cause of gender equality was done on a Europe-wide scale.

-This study will be framed by three workshops and a final conference, which will promote the identification of practice-relevant recommendations for the participation of men in equality issues through a discussion of the results with politicians, NGOs, social partners and experts.
+This study was framed by three workshops and a final conference, which promoted the identification of practice-relevant recommendations for the participation of men in equality issues through a discussion of the results with politicians, NGOs, social partners and experts.

 Team: Nadja Bergmann, Ferdinand Lechner